 The Leapfrog Survey is a national survey that was driven by the nation’s largest employers to help achieve breakthroughs in safety, quality and affordability for their employees.
 Founded in 2000, Roswell Park was an early adopter of this survey to identify opportunities to improve.
 Roswell Park was named to Leapfrog's Top Hospitals list from 2010–2012.

-The National Comprehensive Cancer Network (NCCN) is a not-for-profit alliance of 21 of the world’s leading cancer centers.
+The National Comprehensive Cancer Network (NCCN) is a not-for-profit alliance of 26 of the nation’s leading cancer centers.
 Experts from NCCN Member Institutions diagnose and treat all cancers, particularly complex, aggressive or uncommon cancers.
 More than 160,000 new patients receive cancer care at NCCN Member Institutions over the course of each year.
 Thirty-eight Nobel Prize winners have served on the faculties of NCCN Member Institutions.
+Many RPCI faculty serve on the NCCN panels that create the Clinical Practice Guidelines in Oncology, the internationally recognized standards for clinical policy in oncology, and the most comprehensive, most frequently updated clinical practice guidelines available in any area of medicine.
 Read the Roswell Park NCCN Member Institution Profile.

 Roswell Park participates in the Partnership for Patients, which is a group of 3,700 participating hospitals that focus on making care safer for their patients.
 This group shares best practices to help participating hospitals attempt to decrease things such as, adverse drug events, Catheter-Associated Urinary Tract Infections, Central Line Blood Stream Infections, Injuries from Falls and Pressure Ulcers, among others.
 The Partnership is looking for this collaboration to decrease preventable hospital acquired conditions by 40 percent by the end of 2013 when comparing to 2010.